-A panel of experts have re-examined the information regarding the death of Lord Darnely, husband of Mary Queen of Scots, and have concluded she wasn’t guilty of ordering his murder.
+A panel of experts have re-examined the information regarding the death of Henry, Lord Darnely, husband of Mary Queen of Scots, and have concluded she wasn’t guilty of ordering his murder.

-In 1565, Henry Stuart, Lord Darnley and his valet were found dead in an orchard in Kirk o’Field, Edinburgh, after a mysterious explosion at the house.
+On 10th February 1567, Henry Stuart, Lord Darnley and his valet were found dead in an orchard in Kirk o’Field, Edinburgh, after a mysterious explosion at the house.

 A panel of the Royal Society of Edinburgh this week reconsidered the evidence, along with the use of modern technologies, and has concluded that Mary’s hands are clean.

 Pathologists, explosives experts, scientists and historians met on Thursday night at Jedburgh town hall on the Scottish Borders to examine the centuries-old murder case.
 This included a detailed contemporary drawing of the site of Darnley’s death, showing the bodies, the buildings and the effects of the blast.